ibab/datapipe/README.md

     # The inputs can be anything the task depends on:
     # Local and remote files, python objects, numpy arrays, ...
+    # These are implemented as subclasses of Target
     infile = Input()
     count = Input(default=1)
     text = Input(default='This is some text')